Sultan Qaboos ushered in Oman renaissance, quiet diplomacy

 From 1964-70, Qaboos was confined to the royal palace in Salalah and denied any role in running Oman.

-He became disenchanted with his father’s methods and skeptical of the army’s ability to defeat Dhofari rebels.
+He became disenchanted with his father’s methods and sceptical of the army’s ability to defeat Dhofari rebels.

 When oil exports began in 1967, Sultan Said, accustomed to tight financial constraints, was reluctant to spend on development.